android/camera-samples/CameraXBasic/README.md

 ## Test

 Unit testing and instrumented device testing share the same code.
-To test the app using Roboelectric, no device required, run:
+To test the app using Robolectric, no device required, run:
 ```sh
 ./gradlew test
 ```